The Cathedral of Havana

 Also, original from the XVIII century, we can see the Canons chorus drawing and the furnitures of the sacristy.

-Inside the temple we also find several crypts of bishops and illustrious figures of Havana.
-But the most curious fact that not everyone knows is that, during sometime, the remaining of the admiral Christopher Columbus rested there, before to be transported to their final destination, the Cathedral of Seville, Spain.
+Inside the temple, we also find several crypts of bishops and illustrious figures of Havana.
+But the most curious fact that not everyone knows is that, during some time, the remaining of the admiral Christopher Columbus rested there, before to be transported to their final destination, the Cathedral of Seville, Spain.

-The design of the facade, conceived by the Italian architect Fancesco Borromini, is a perfect contrast with the typical light of a tropical climate and it presents two bell towers which assume a total asymmetry, since one of the two towers is notably bigger than the other and it has two bells.
+The design of the façade, conceived by the Italian architect Fancesco Borromini, is a perfect contrast with the typical light of a tropical climate and it presents two bell towers which assume a total asymmetry, since one of the two towers is notably bigger than the other and it has two bells.

 A colossal gate, a cross in the peak of the Cathedral and the towers, which also have the function of panoramic viewpoints, all this makes this temple a must visit place.